atlosdotorg/atlos/policy/TERMS_OF_USE.md

 The community has the primary role in enforcing Atlos policies.
 We rarely intervene in community decisions about policy and its enforcement.
 In an unusual case, the need may arise, or the community may ask us, to address an especially problematic user because of significant disturbance or dangerous behavior.
 In such cases, we reserve the right, but do not have the obligation to:

-- Investigate your use of the service (a) to determine whether a violation of these Terms of Use, the Atlos Rules, or other applicable law or policy has occurred, or (b) to comply with any applicable law, legal process, or appropriate governmental request;
+- Investigate your use of the service (a) to determine whether a violation of these Terms of Use or other applicable law or policy has occurred, or (b) to comply with any applicable law, legal process, or appropriate governmental request;

 - Detect, prevent, or otherwise address fraud, security, or technical issues or respond to user support requests;